beyretb/AnimalAI-Olympics/documentation/configFile.md

 four walls.
 It is a square of size 40x40, the origin of the arena is `(0,0)`.
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

+Note that in Unity the **y** axis is the vertical axis.
+In the above picture with the agent on the ground in the center of the environment its coordinates are (20, 0, 20).

 For visualization you can only configure a single arena, however during training you can configure as many as you want, each will have its local set of coordinates as described above.